top of page

 Ottawa Nutritionist Pamela Groh Biting Homemade Sourdough

-I graduated with Honours from the Canadian School of Natural Nutrition in Ottawa and hold the designation of Registered Holistic Nutritionist (R.H.N.
-I have also completed an Advanced Nutrition certificate in Mindfulness and the NeuroPsychoEndocrinology of Regulating Eating from the Canadian School of Natural Nutrition.
+I have furthered my training by completing an Advanced Nutrition Certificate in Mindfulness and the NeuroPsychoEndocrinology of Regulating Eating from the Canadian School of Natural Nutrition.
 I also hold a Masters Degree in Sociology from Carleton University.

 I consider myself a lifelong student, and continue to update my knowledge through workshops, trainings and personal experience.